zalando/skipper/docs/kubernetes/ingress-controller.md

 * layer 4 loadbalancer has `1.2.3.4:80` as socket for a virtual server pointing to all skipper ingress
 * `*.ingress.example.com` points to 1.2.3.4
 * ingress object with host entry for `myapp.ingress.example.com` targets a service type ClusterIP
-* service type ClusterIP has a selector that targets your PODs of your myapp deployment
+* service type ClusterIP has a selector that targets your Pods of your myapp deployment

 TLS example: